troyrusso/STAT451_Final/README.md

 17. Confirm that you have the files "urb_ctran.xlsx", "urb_ctran$defaultview_spreadsheet.xlsx",
     and "estat_urb_ctran_filtered_en.csv" in the same directory as the Shiny application.

+HOW TO RUN THE APP (after files are in the same directory):

-18. Run the `prep_data.R` script once to generate one .Rds file and five .Rdata files.
+18. Run the `prep_data.R` script once to generate one .Rds file and six .Rdata files.
     The Shiny app will run from these files.

+19. Run `app.R` to run the Shiny dashboard.